 And meal time each day is a special treat, with big windows so we can watch wildlife and scenery while sampling fresh local seafood, a variety of international dishes, homemade pastries, and other treats.
-Celebrate Independence Day in a far-flung fjord of the 49th state.
 This is an all-inclusive voyage so drinks are on us-enjoy!

-Tues., July 5 Peril Strait | Chichagof Island
+Tues., July 11 Peril Strait | Chichagof Island